Snapshots of Food Industry News

 Nestle Considers a Foray into Water and Pet Care

-Nestle already has a huge market for their Maggi noodles, Cerelac infant foods and Kitkat chocolates and is considering entry into new categories like water and pet food.
+Nestle already has a huge market for their Maggi noodles, Cerelac infant foods, and KitKat chocolates and is considering entry into new categories like water and pet food.
 The packaged food company is evaluating the potential of the market.
 Nestle has also stated that its growth story now comes from its non-noodle portfolio and will continue this trend.
-To keep focus on double digit growth it will increase products portfolio across categories.
+To keep the focus on double-digit growth it will increase products portfolio across categories.

 IKEA’s trademark Beef and Pork Meatballs not on India Menu